Title and settlement agents have demanding jobs.

 About 30% of U.S adults are almost constantly online.
 Whether that means updating social media or ordering takeout for dinner, consumers are comfortable making purchases and communicating digitally.

 eClosing with remote online notarization (RON) is the natural progression for the real estate and mortgage industry.
 It allows businesses to scale and deliver a great experience, evidenced by a recent ALTA survey showing that 62% of companies offering RON today believe this closing option will increase over the next year.

-We built the Stavvy digital mortgage platform to help title agents like you deliver secure digital closings at scale.
-From easy-to-use features like eSign, RON, eRecording, and our Eligibility Engine, title agents have the tools and compliance guardrails they need to automate manual tasks, eliminate the post-closing paper chase, and deliver personalized closings at scale.
+We built the Stavvy platform to help title agents like you deliver secure digital closings at scale.
+From easy-to-use features like eSign, RON, IPEN, and our Eligibility Engine, title agents have the tools and compliance guardrails they need to automate manual tasks, eliminate the post-closing paper chase, and deliver personalized closings at scale.